 Click on the master Slideshow layer to edit the cycle speed or add/hide the progress indicator.

-To display your graphics, simply click the camera ON-AIR icon on the left side of the Playlist.
-When the graphic is live, the camera icon will be red.
-When you take the graphic live, it will automatically start your slideshow.
+When you take the graphic on screen, it will automatically start your slideshow.
 When the slideshow reaches the final slide, it will loop to the beginning.
-Click on the active camera icon to animate the graphic OFF-AIR.

 Tip: the elements in your slideshow will animate according to the animation settings you customized for each individual layer in your graphics.